Recommended Mac Hardware 2024

 bythom apple macbookair

 • MacBook Air 13" or 15” (M3).
-This 13" machine was completely revised with the December 2020 release of an Apple Silicon model (M1 processor), and revised again with the late 2022 M2 version.
+This 13" machine was completely revised with the December 2020 release of an Apple Silicon model (M1 processor), and revised again with the late 2022 M2 version (still available).
 Next Apple introduced a 15" version.
 In March 2024 both the 13” and 15” models upgraded to M3 processors.
+At the moment we have 13” M2, 13” M3, and 15” M3 models to consider.

 Intel processor versions are no longer available new from Apple.
 That’s good, because it was near impossible to recommend the Intel version to a photographer with its outdated, non-Retina display for a number of reasons.
 All my complaints about the Intel MacBook Airs go away with the latest Apple Silicon models.
 The MacBook Air is now the low end portable in Apple's lineup, and surprisingly, even the US$1099 base 13” M3 model is competent for photographers (though I recommend you get more memory).
 The US$999 base 13” M2 is still available as this page was updated.